NomicFoundation/hardhat-vscode/EXTENSION.md

 ### Code Completions

-**Hardhat for Visual Studio Code** autocomplete references to existing symbols (e.g. contract instances, globally available variables and built-in types like arrays) and import directives (i.e. it autocompletes the path to the imported file).
+**Hardhat for Visual Studio Code** autocompletes references to existing symbols (e.g. contract instances, globally available variables and built-in types like arrays) and import directives (i.e. it autocompletes the path to the imported file).

 Direct imports (those not starting with `./` or `../`) are completed based on suggestions from `./node_modules`.